Skip to main content

 ABANDONED

-• PROPOSED: an ADR covering a full solution architecture and still in the review - project stakeholders haven't reached an agreed yet.
+• PROPOSED: an ADR covering a full solution architecture and still in the review - project stakeholders haven't reached an agreement yet.

-• LAST CALL <date for the last call>: [optional] clear notify that we are close to accept updates.
+• LAST CALL <date for the last call>: [optional] Notify that we are close to accepting updates.
 Changing a status to LAST CALL means that social consensus (of Cosmos SDK maintainers) has been reached and we still want to give it a time to let the community react or analyze.

 • ACCEPTED: ADR which will represent a currently implemented or to be implemented architecture design.